Our Commitment to Accuracy

 During our research, we discovered significant discrepancies between what manufacturers claim and what independent testing shows.
 For example:

-- ✗BRITA Maxtra+: Often assumed to remove contaminants, but testing shows only 14% lead removal — it's for taste, not health protection
+• BRITA Maxtra+: Often assumed to remove contaminants, but testing is not certified for lead removal (NSF 42 only, not NSF 53) — it's for taste, not health protection

 These aren't minor differences.
 Someone relying on a carbon filter for lead protection could be putting their family at risk.